-- Water saving the centralised control systems make the management of an irrigation installation simple, precise and efficient. - Centralised control allows for better water management. - A centralised control system can produce a 10% saving on water. - Saving on time the programming of a set of controllers at one or several sites requires a lot of time. - Each time that a program is altered or the system stopped for any reason, a site visit in person would need to occur.
+- Water saving, the centralised control systems make the management of an irrigation installation simple, precise and efficient. - Centralised control allows for better water management. - A centralised control system can produce a 10% saving on water. - Saving on time the programming of a set of controllers at one or several sites requires a lot of time. - Each time that a programme has to be altered or the system stopped for any reason whatever, you would need to visit the site in person.
 The task is made far simpler with the centralised control system.